 Now let’s consider an alternative “Double top/bottom” strategy.
 See the following picture for more details:

 - We enter the market when the price breaks the support line – see point (1).

 - Take Profit (TP) is set at the level of the initial point of the pattern’s first impulse.

 - Stop Loss (SL) is set a few points below the top of the pattern.

-For better clarity, let’s consider a few more examples of “Dragon” patterns where we use some of our best practices, for example, a Stop Loss different from the classical one.
+For better understanding, let’s take a look at a few more examples of Dragon patterns, where we use some of our best practices, for example, a Stop Loss is different from the classic one.
 Read more about this technique in this article.